 A man builds his life.
 He tells his story, he buries his secrets, and he forgets his lies.
 Then he grows old and begins to wonder: Was I right?
 Was I wrong?
 Did I say too much?
 Not enough?
 Too bad he forgets to ask the one question that really matters: Does anyone care?

-At least that’s what Tony Webster— known affectionately by his friends and family as “Mr. Webster”—should be asking himself.
+At least that’s what Tony Webster—played by Jim Broadbent and known affectionately by his friends and family as “Mr. Webster”—should be asking himself.
 This curmudgeonly divorcé spends his days in a quiet and suffocating routine of running his boutique camera repair shop and not giving a good goddamn about the world around him.
-Then one day a letter from the past arrives and sends Mr. Webster into the throes of memories long forgotten.
-Of first love, friendship and betrayal.
+Then one day, a letter from the past arrives and sends Mr. Webster into the throes of memories long forgotten.
+Of first love, friendship, and betrayal.

 But the problem of Mr. Webster might not be the character’s tone-deaf approach to his female relationships but the writer’s.
 Adapted from Julian Barnes’s novel of the same name, The Sense of an Ending neuters each female voice until they are an extension of Mr. Webster’s consciousness.
 The most egregious example of this is when an ancillary male character approaches Mr. Webster and asks him to leave Veronica and her family alone.
 Never mind that she asked him the same on multiple occasions.
 For some reason, her pleas never stuck.
 This time it does.

 No wonder his first love ditched him for another man, his wife divorced him, and his daughter has a distant relationship with him.
 There’s room in the world for Mr. Webster and Mr. Webster alone.
 Everything else is just clutter.

 Based on the novel by Julian Barnes

 Starring: Jim Broadbent, Charlotte Rampling, Harriet Walter, Michelle Dockery, Matthew Goode, Emily Mortimer, Billy Howle, Joe Alwyn